-You are unlikely to get a gastric band on the NHS, unless you have a very high BMI and/or obesity-related health conditions such as diabetes and hypertension.
+You are unlikely to get a gastric band, or any other weight loss surgery on the NHS, unless you have a very high BMI and/or obesity-related health conditions such as diabetes and hypertension.
 In this article we look at the NHS criteria for gastric band surgery, the reasons why the NHS offers fewer bands, the provision of other weight loss procedures and how we might need to expect less from the NHS.

 NHS gastric band criteria

 The NHS is lacking resources in every area of healthcare, and for this reason, it’s becoming increasingly difficult to meet the specific criteria laid out by the NHS to be eligible for weight loss surgery.
 The NHS criteria are as follows:

 - you have a body mass index (BMI) of 40 or more, or a BMI between 35 and 40 and a serious condition that might improve if you lost weight (such as type 2 diabetes or high blood pressure)

 - you’ve tried all other weight loss methods, such as dieting and exercise, but have struggled to lose weight or keep it off

 - you agree to long-term follow-up after surgery – such as making healthy lifestyle changes and attending regular check-ups

 - you’re fit and healthy enough to have surgery under general anaesthetic (where you’re asleep)

 - you’ve been receiving or will receive treatment from a specialist obesity team

 After being able to prove that you’ve exhausted all other methods of weight loss, you would have to get a GP referral, then go through a 6-12 month weight loss programme before eventually making it on to a surgeons waiting list.
 A process which would likely take 18 months at the very least.